Botanical Name: Ipomoea batatas

 Water: Keep soil evenly moist at all times.
 This fast-growing vine is thirsty and dries out quickly in a container, so check it often.
 Use a container with drainage holes to prevent soggy soil.

-Humidity: Moderate to high humidity
+Humidity: Moderate to high -- around 40% relative humidity or higher.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C).
 Wait till it's warm if you move it outside; this tender vine won't tolerate frost.